Convert any webpage into LLM-ready Markdown using Gaffa

 OPENAI_API_KEY=your_openai_api_key

-In the code below, we define a function that takes a URL as input, makes a POST request to the Gaffa API, invoking the generate_markdown action, which uses the browser rendering engine to extract the main content of the page and convert it into markdown.
+In the code below, we define a function that takes a URL as input, makes a POST request to the Gaffa API, invoking the [generate\_markdown](/docs/features/browser-requests/actions/generate-markdown.md) action, which uses the browser rendering engine to extract the page's main content and convert it to markdown.

 import requests